History of Mike Lawler in Timeline

 Mike Lawler

 Mike Lawler is an American politician currently serving as the U.S. Representative for New York's 17th congressional district, a position he has held since 2023.
-Prior to his congressional service, Lawler was a member of the New York State Assembly, representing the 97th district in Rockland County from 2021 to 2022.
-He is a Republican.
+Prior to his congressional service, Lawler was a Republican member of the New York State Assembly, representing the 97th district in Rockland County from 2021 to 2022.
+His election to Congress marked a significant shift in the district's representation.

 On September 9, 1986, Michael Vincent Lawler was born.
-He is an American politician who has served as the U.S. representative for New York's 17th congressional district since 2023.
+He is currently serving as the U.S. representative for New York's 17th congressional district.

-In 2006, Michael Lawler wore a Michael Jackson costume that included blackface at a Manhattan College Halloween party.
-Photos of the event resurfaced on October 3, 2024, sparking controversy.
+In 2006, Lawler wore a Michael Jackson costume that included blackface at a Manhattan College Halloween party, which resurfaced in October 2024.
+Lawler stated that the costume was intended as a sincere homage to Michael Jackson.

 2009: Graduation from Manhattan College

-In 2016, Michael Lawler served as a Republican convention delegate for Donald Trump.
+In 2016, Lawler served as a Republican convention delegate for Donald Trump, participating in the nomination process.

-In 2018, Michael Lawler co-founded the political communications firm Checkmate Strategies.
+In 2018, Lawler co-founded the political communications firm Checkmate Strategies, marking a foray into the field of political consulting and communications.

 2020: Election to New York State Assembly

-In 2020, Michael Lawler was elected to the New York State Assembly for a two-year term, defeating Democratic incumbent Ellen Jaffee.
+In 2020, Lawler was elected to the New York State Assembly for a two-year term, defeating Democratic incumbent Ellen Jaffee, marking an early success in his political career.

 August 2022: Winning the Republican Primary

-In August 2022, Michael Lawler won the Republican primary in New York's 17th congressional district.
+In August 2022, Lawler won the Republican primary in New York's 17th congressional district, securing his position as the party's nominee for the general election.

-On January 4, 2023, Michael Lawler criticized Representative George Santos's conduct as "embarrassing and unbecoming" and a distraction.
+On January 4, 2023, Lawler called then-newly sworn Representative George Santos's conduct "embarrassing and unbecoming" and "certainly a distraction".

 March 2023: Vote Against Parents' Bill of Rights

-In March 2023, Michael Lawler was one of five Republicans to vote against the Parents' Bill of Rights.
-Despite being a co-sponsor, he opposed the bill due to an amendment he found excessive.
+In March 2023, Lawler was one of five Republicans to vote against the Parents' Bill of Rights, despite co-sponsoring the bill.
+He cited an unspecified amendment as the reason for his opposition.

-On July 6, 2023, Michael Lawler introduced H.R.4493, the District of Columbia One Vote One Choice Act, aimed at prohibiting Washington, D.C., from adopting ranked-choice voting.
+On July 6, 2023, Lawler introduced H.R.4493 the District of Columbia One Vote One Choice Act, aimed at prohibiting Washington, D.C., from adopting ranked-choice voting.

-In 2023, Michael Lawler opposed the Metropolitan Transportation Authority's plan to enact congestion pricing in Manhattan, New York City, arguing that it was an "outrageous cash grab" rather than a genuine effort to reduce congestion.
+In 2023, Lawler opposed a plan by the Metropolitan Transportation Authority to enact congestion pricing in Manhattan, New York City, calling it an "outrageous cash grab".

-In 2023, Michael Lawler voted for Kevin McCarthy in the Speaker of the United States House of Representatives election, stating the need for unity and moving forward.
+In 2023, Lawler voted for Kevin McCarthy in the Speaker of the United States House of Representatives election.
+McCarthy was initially unable to win the speakership.

-On October 3, 2024, The New York Times reported about resurfaced photos of Michael Lawler wearing a Michael Jackson costume that included blackface at a Manhattan College Halloween party in 2006, leading to controversy.
-Lawler stated that the costume was intended as flattery, not as an endorsement of blackface.
+In October 2024, The New York Times discovered resurfaced photos of Lawler wearing a Michael Jackson costume that included blackface in 2006 at a Manhattan College Halloween party, leading to controversy and Lawler issuing a statement.

-On November 5, 2024, Michael Lawler was re-elected to the United States House of Representatives in the 17th Congressional district of New York, defeating Mondaire Jones.
+On November 5, 2024, Lawler was re-elected to the United States House of Representatives in the 17th congressional district of New York, defeating Democratic nominee Mondaire Jones by 23,946 votes.

-In 2024, Michael Lawler asked president-elect Donald Trump to kill the congestion pricing plan for Manhattan once he gets into office.
+In 2024, Lawler asked president-elect Donald Trump to kill the congestion pricing plan in Manhattan once he gets into office, continuing his opposition to the initiative.

 2024: Honorary Doctorate from Touro University

-In 2024, Michael Lawler received an honorary doctorate from Touro University.
+In 2024, Lawler received an honorary doctorate from Touro University, recognizing his achievements and contributions.

 2024: Vote for Trump in Republican Primary

-In 2024, Michael Lawler voted for Donald Trump in the Republican primary in New York.
+In 2024, Lawler voted for Trump in the Republican primary in New York, showing his support for the former president.

-In 2024, Michael Lawler was one of six Republicans to sign a bipartisan letter in which they pledged to respect the results of the 2024 presidential election.
+In 2024, Lawler was one of six Republicans to sign a bipartisan letter in which they pledged to respect the results of the 2024 presidential election, affirming commitment to democratic processes.

 2024: Bipartisan Index Ranking